OAI/OpenAPI-Specification/CONTRIBUTING.md

 ## Reviewers

-> ![NOTE]
+> [!NOTE]
 > See also the detailed team outlines in the [roles section](#roles).

 All pull requests must be reviewed and approved by one member of the TSC or Maintainer teams.
 Reviews from other contributors are always welcome.

-Additionally, all pull requests that change the specification file `spec/oas.md` must be approved by 2 TSC members.
+Additionally, all pull requests that change the specification file `spec/oas.md` must be approved by two TSC members.

 Reviews requesting changes should have their changes addressed regardless of how many other approvers there are.